Our Team

 Founder

-Dina Kobeissi is a legal researcher, advocate, and J.D. candidate at Harvard Law School passionate about the intersections of law, public health, and human rights.
+Dina Kobeissi is a J.D. candidate at Harvard Law School passionate about the intersections of law and global development.
 In 2024, she graduated from Harvard College with a joint degree in Government and Near Eastern Languages and Civilizations.
 While at the College, she spearheaded initiatives to foster dialogue on women’s rights and empowerment in the Arab world and beyond.
 She also completed her award-winning senior thesis, Sanction Evasion and Devastation, which investigated the impact of economic sanctions on income inequality in Syria.
 Building on her findings, she urged for a reconsideration of sanctions, emphasizing compliance with international law and the protection of Syrians' rights to food, housing, and healthcare while navigating these laws to support recovery efforts.
 With her most recent project Ma3 Ba3d, she is working to mobilize the Syrian and Lebanese diaspora for impact and change in their home countries.

 Syria Partnerships Director